Your Health. Your Family. Your Choice.

 So what is a concerned parent to do?
 The good news is that the death rate is dropping significantly.
 This is either because the vaccine has changed to be less toxic, or fewer people are getting it.
 Still, my April, 2010 blog entry points out that getting multivalent vaccines or even multiple vaccines at once can have worse outcomes.
 You might want to consider individual vaccines, or at least those with fewer than six different antigens in them.

-Parents should also consider using the Vaccine Ingredients Calculator to find out what adjuvants and preservatives are mixed in with the serum (this site is currently under construction, but keep watching).
+Parents should also consider using the Vaccine Ingredients Calculator to find out what adjuvants and preservatives are mixed in with the serum.
 And as always, talk to your doctor or health-care professionals before making any decision.